Fast confidence bounds for the false discovery proportion over a path of hypotheses: Notation and reference family methodology

 \subsection{Multiple testing notation}

-As is usual in multiple testing theory, we consider a probability space \((\Omega,\mathcal A, \mathbb P)\), a model \(\mathcal{P}\) on a measurable space \((\mathcal{X},\mathfrak{X})\), and data that is represented by a random variable \(X:(\Omega,\mathcal A)\to(\mathcal{X},\mathfrak{X})\) with \(X\sim P\in \mathcal{P}\), that is, the law of \(X\) is comprised in the model \(\mathcal{P}\).
+As is usual in multiple testing theory, we consider a probability space \((\Omega,\mathcal A, \mathbb P)\), a model \(\mathfrak{F}\) on a measurable space \((\mathcal{X},\mathfrak{X})\), and data that is represented by a random variable \(X:(\Omega,\mathcal A)\to(\mathcal{X},\mathfrak{X})\) with \(X\sim P\in \mathfrak{F}\), that is, the law of \(X\) is comprised in the model \(\mathfrak{F}\).

-Then we consider \(m\geq1\) null hypotheses \(H_{0,1}, \dotsc, H_{0,m}\) which formally are submodels, that is subsets of \(\mathcal{P}\).
+Then we consider \(m\geq1\) null hypotheses \(H_{0,1}, \dotsc, H_{0,m}\) which formally are submodels, that is subsets of \(\mathfrak{F}\).
 The associated alternative hypotheses \(H_{1,1}, \dotsc, H_{1,m}\) are submodels such that \(H_{0,i}\cap H_{1,i}=\varnothing\) for all \(i\in\mathbb{N}_m^*\).
 We denote by \(\mathcal{H}_0=\mathcal{H}_0(P)\) (the dependence in \(P\) will be dropped when there is no ambiguity) the set of all null hypotheses that are true, that is \(\mathcal{H}_0(P)=\{i\in\mathbb{N}_m^* : P\in H_{0,i}\}\).
 In other words, \(H_{0,i}\) is true if and only if \(i\in\mathcal{H}_0\).
 For testing each \(H_{0,i}, i\in\mathbb{N}_m^*\), we have at hand a \(p\)-value \(p_i=p_i(X)\) (the dependence in \(X\) will be dropped when there is no ambiguity) which is a random variable with the following property : if \(i\in\mathcal{H}_0\), then the law of \(p_i\) is super-uniform, which is sometimes denoted \(\mathcal L(p_i)\succeq \mathcal{U}([0,1])\).
 This means that in such case, the cumulative distribution function (cdf) of \(p_i\) is always smaller than or equal to the cdf of a random variable \(U\sim \mathcal{U}([0,1])\) :

 For every subset of hypotheses \(S\subseteq\mathbb{N}_m^*\), let \(V(S)=|S\cap\mathcal{H}_0|\).
-If we think of \(S\) as a selection set of hypotheses deemed significant, \(V(S)\) is then the number of false positives (FP) in \(S\). \(V(S)\) is our main object of interest and the quantity that we wish to over-estimate with confidence upper bounds (see Equation \eqref{eq_confidence} or the more formal Equation \eqref{eq_confidence_formal} below).
+If we think of \(S\) as a selection set of hypotheses deemed significant, \(V(S)\) is then the number of false discoveries, or false positives, in \(S\). \(V(S)\) is our main object of interest and the quantity that we wish to over-estimate with confidence upper bounds (see Equation \eqref{eq_confidence} or the more formal Equation \eqref{eq_confidence_formal} below).

-Finally let us consider the following toy example, that will be re-used in the remainder of the paper.
+Finally let us consider the following toy example, that will re-appear slightly simplified in Section~\ref{sec-numeric}.